bcdev/jzarr/docs/tutorial.rst

 JZarr provides classes and functions to handle N-dimensional arrays data whose data can be divided into chunks and each chunk can be compressed.
-If you are already familiar with the python `zarr package`_ then JZarr provide similar functionality, but without NumPy array behavior.
+If you are already familiar with the python :ref:`zarr package`_ then JZarr provide similar functionality, but without NumPy array behavior.

 If you need array objects which behave almost like NumPy arrays you can wrap the data